sboesebeck/morphium/Morphium Documentation.md

 #### Multithreading / Multimessage processing
 When instantiating Messaging, you can specify two booleans:

 - multithreading: if true, every incoming message will be processed in an own thread (Executor - see MorphiumConfig below).
 That means, several messages can be processed in parallel
-- processMultiple: this setting is only important in case of startup or unpausing(fn).
-If true, messaging will lock all(fn) messages available for this listener and process them one by one (or in parallel if multithreading is enabled).
+- processMultiple: this setting is only important in case of startup or unpausing.
+If true, messaging will lock all messages available for this listener and process them one by one (or in parallel if multithreading is enabled).
 These settings are influenced by other settings:
 - `messagingWindowSize` in MorphiumConfig or as constructor parameter / setter in Messaging: this defines how many messages are marked for processing at once.
 Those might be processed in parallel (depending whether `processMultiple` is true, and the executor configuration, how many threads can be run in parallel)
 - `useChangeStream` in Messaging.
 Usually messaging determines by the cluster status, whether or not to use the changestream or not.
 If in a cluster, use it, if not use polling.
 But if you explicitly want to use polling, you can set this value to `false`.
 The advantage here might be, that the messages are processed by priority with every poll.
 This might be useful depending on your usecase.
 If this is set to false (or you are connected to an single instance), the `pause` configuration option (aka polling frequency) in  Messaging will determine how fast your messages can be consumed. __Attention__ high polling frequency (a low `pause` value), will increase the load on MongoDB.
 -  `ThreadPoolMessagingCoreSize` in MorphiumConfig: If you define messaging to be multithreaded it will spawn a new thread with each incoming message. this is the core size of the corresponding thread pool.
 If your messaging instance is not configured for multithreading, this setting is not used.
 - `ThreadPoolMessagingMaxSize`: max size of the thread pool. similar to above.